Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Methodology

 Finally, we assign $\mathbf{c}_{i}$ obtained from the dialogue encoder as the initial embedding of the node $v_{i}$.

-\textbf{Market Encoder} The capital asset pricing model points out that the return of an asset consists of the risk-free return of the market and the return of the asset \cite{blume1973new}.
+\textbf{Market Encoder} The capital asset pricing model points out that the return of an asset consists of the risk-free return of the market and the return of the asset \citep{blume1973new}.
 Therefore, when predicting the risk of a given company, we should consider the impact of both the events (earnings conference calls) of the company and the market state.
 Thus, we design the market encoder to model the market state $\mathbf{m}_{t_{i}}$ at day $t_{i}$.
-The structure of the market encoder is shown in Figure \ref{fig:market_state}.

 Suppose there are $T$ different dates $[t_{1}, \cdots, t_{i}, \cdots, t_{T}]$ for holding an earnings conference call in a given quarter.
 The dates are sorted in chronological order.
 The set of companies holding earnings conference call at $t_{i}$ are denoted as $\mathcal{V}_{t_{i}}$.